JacktheLander/Computer-Vision-Projects/README.md

 </p>

 # YOLO
-These projects use Ultralytics YOLO for object detection
+These projects use Ultralytics YOLO for object detection and classification

 # PyTorch
 I trained my models for identifying surgical tools using the dataset found here: https://www.kaggle.com/datasets/dilavado/labeled-surgical-tools/data